hdvanegasm/hdvanegasm.github.io/content/_index.md

 {{< /rawhtml>}}

 My name is Hernán Darío Vanegas Madrigal.
 I have a Bachelor's degree in Computer Engineering and Bachelor's degree in Mathematics.
-I'm currently an MSc. student in Applied Mathematics at National University of Colombia.
-I am interested in cryptography and algorithm analysis.
+I'm working as a MPC Research Engineer at [HashCloak Inc.](https://hashcloak.com/) Also, I am an MSc. student in Applied Mathematics at National University of Colombia.
+I am interested in cryptography, particularly, in Secure Multiparty computation (MPC).
 In general, I am interested in applying abstract mathematic concepts to computer science areas.

-I am currently learning secure multi-party computation and its applications to machine learning.
+Despite I'm working with MPC constantly, I am always learning it.
+There is always something that I don't know and new things come up every day.

-At this moment, I am studing how to compute some genomic algorithms privately using multi-party computation (MPC) protocols based on secret sharing (SS).
+In my master's thesis, I studied how to compute some genomic algorithms privately using multi-party computation (MPC) protocols based on secret sharing (SS).
 This study includes the evaluation of the pros/cons and the efficiency of these implementations.
-I am mainly using the [MP-SPDZ framework](https://github.com/data61/MP-SPDZ) for this work.
+I used the [MP-SPDZ framework](https://github.com/data61/MP-SPDZ) for this work.

 # Interests

-The following list shows my main interests but I'm open to work in other affine areas related to them.
+The following list shows my main interests, but I'm open to work in other affine areas related to them.
 - Cryptography
 - Secure multi-party computation (MPC)